 Last month, I met up with Galen at the Vancouver International Wine Festival.
 In the next paragraphs, I’ll share more from my conversation with him.
 Tasting notes of his wines and food pairing recommendations will follow.
 Stick around.

 Galen Barnhardt: Education and Early Work

 So he went off to Brock University in Niagara to study with the Cool Climate Oenology and Viticultural Institute.
-Afterwards, he returned to BC to work for one of the original pioneering wineries, CedarCreek Estate in Kelowna.
-(Yes, CedarCreek is one word).
-There he ultimately worked his way up to Assistant Winemaker.
+Afterwards, he returned back to BC to work for one of BC’s original pioneering wineries, CedarCreek Estate in Kelowna working up to assistant winemaker.

 Which is very fitting indeed, as Monte Creek Winery is on track to become fully certified organic by next year (2023).

 My first encounter with Galen was at a BC vintage report seminar.

 The panel addressed BC’s ‘big topic:’ the increasing frequencies of wild fires and smoke taint in the wine.

 What do you do with wines that have smoke taint?

 Galen’s response, “I know I’m not supposed to say this, but you filter it with activated charcoal.”

 Galen’s upfront style is truly admirable.
 It takes guts to stand in front of a room filled with seasoned wine tasters and openly admit to using activated charcoal to eliminate unwanted flavours caused by forest fire smoke.